/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 Using the Velocity Options

-Once the velocity crossfades are set up in the mapping, they can be used.
+Once the velocity crossfades are set up in the Mapping editor, they can be used.
 You can crossfade the zones using the note-on velocity or by using the value of a MIDI controller, for example.
 The different usages are configured with the velocity options in the Trigger section of the corresponding layer.
 Which settings you must use depends on the requirements of your content.
 The following table lists the different requirements and the settings for the velocity options.

 #Content RequirementsVelocity ModeVelocity FadeDescription